KFAT 94.5 FM Gilroy, CA

 When Laura Ellen Hopper and her then-husband Jeremy Lansman put KFAT on the air in 1975, they were well ahead of the “Americana” musical curve.
 Yet the eclectic music mix programmed by Hopper found an immediate audience in the Bay Area.

 Lansman had paid $57,000 to buy KSND, a tiny country-western station with a weak signal.
 He’d already been involved with a number of community-focused radio stations, including Seattle’s legendary KRAB.
-Another community radio legend, Lorenzo Milam (who would later found Los Gatos station KTAO), got involved.
+Another community radio legend, Lorenzo Milam (who would later run Los Gatos station KTAO and help launch San Francisco’s KPOO), got involved.

 Lansman and Milam were able to obtain FCC approval for an increase in power and a shift to a transmitter location atop 3,790 foot Loma Prieta.
 Suddenly, KFAT had a signal that covered a good portion of the Bay Area.
 One description of the format called it a mix of “…old-time rock and roll, bluegrass, Tex-Mex, blues, rockabilly, Western swing, and even a little Hawaiian music.”